 Tipping Fee – The charge made by the Authority for the disposal of DSW (as set forth in the Plan of Operation).
 The Tipping Fee shall be calculated by determining the total of: (a) the disposal fee charged by any landfill operator with whom the Authority may contract for the ultimate disposal of any Solid Waste delivered hereunder; (b) the amount of principal premium, if any, and interest or any other amounts due, or to become due, with respect to any indebtedness of the Authority or required to avoid a default with respect to such indebtedness; and (c) all expenses of the Authority relating to the operation and maintenance of the Disposal System as per the line item budget approved annually by the Authority Board, excluding administrative costs defined below) including any reserves required by Authority.
 This amount shall be divided by the tonnage projected to be received to derive a cost per ton to be charged for use of the Disposal System.
 The tipping fee is the same for all three member counties per the components of this paragraph.
 However, transportation costs for each member county is determined by mileage from the county’s transfer station to the landfill.
 The cost per mile will be uniform for each county with only the actual mileage varying.
 The Authority will invoice each county separately for its transportation costs.
 The parties agree to annually review the component costs making up the tipping fee and transportation costs to make appropriate annual adjustment to said tipping fee and transportation costs (costs per mile).
 The annual adjusted tipping fee and transportation costs are subject to the approval of the Board of Supervisors of each of the Users and the Board of the Authority.
+Once the User Agreement is approved either initially or upon subsequent annual reviews, said approved User Agreement shall be binding on all the parties.
+It is acknowledged by all the parties that the landfill charge is based on a five year contract that is procured pursuant to 15.2-5136.
+The parties further acknowledge that the Authority is contractually bound by this five year contract in regard to the landfill charge and bound by another contract for transportation charges.
+The parties agree that such contracts are binding upon the Authority and while in effect restrict the Authority’s ability to make any adjustments to landfill contract costs and transportation contract costs.
+However, the parties further agree that the contract for access to the landfill and the contract for transportation services to transport the solid waste from the transfer stations to the landfill are subject to review and approval of the Board of Supervisors of the three Users.

 Administrative Fee—The Authority has administrative costs that include items in the current Authority fiscal line item budget as approved by the Authority Board.
 These costs include, but are not limited to, IT support, bookkeeping costs, salary and fringe benefits of Authority employees, legal costs, office rental, and VACO insurance.
-The Authority will present its proposed line item annual budget for the upcoming year to the member County Administrators annually on or before March 15 to be included in each County Board of Supervisor’s next monthly meeting agenda for review.
+The Authority will present its proposed line item annual budget for the upcoming year to the member County Administrators annually on or before March 15 to be included in each County Board of Supervisor’s next monthly meeting agenda for review and approval .

 The total monthly administrative costs of the Authority shall be divided equally among the Users and paid through monthly invoices submitted to the Users by the Authority.